ING Asia life insurance sale shifts into top gear

 Around six bids are expected for the whole business, sources said.
 Other bids are expected for geographic chunks.

-ING's decision to invite bids for geographic portions as well as its entire Asia operations is designed to enhance bid competition and maximize sale value, sources said.
+ING's decision to invite bids for geographic portions as well as its entire Asia operations is designed to enhance bid competition and maximise sale value, sources said.

 The short-listed bidders are expected to be notified by the end of May and ING plans to hold management presentations in mid-May, sources added.